Top 10 Reasons Why Employee Empowerment Fails

 Managers have defined the decision-making authority and boundaries with staff, but then micromanage the work of employees.
 This is usually because managers don’t trust staff to make good decisions.
 Staff members know this and either craftily make decisions on their own and hide their results, or they come to you for everything because they don’t know what they really can control.

-Second, guess the decisions of employees you have given the authority to make a decision.
+You second guess the decisions of employees you have given the authority to make a decision.
 You can help staff make good decisions by coaching, training, and providing necessary information.
 You can even model good decision making,

 But, what you cannot do, unless a serious complication will result, is undermine or change the decision you had empowered a staff person to make.
 Teach the employee to make a better decision next time.
 But don’t undermine their faith in their personal competence and in your trust, support, and approbation.
 You discourage employee empowerment for the future.